 New development and redevelopment that disturbs one or more acres of land are required to try to manage stormwater where it falls and retain it on site.
 This can be accomplished through the use of low impact development techniques and the retention or treatment of runoff on site using green infrastructure.

 The Town implements good stormwater housekeeping practices in municipal operations to prevent pollution from entering the drainage system.
 Over 87 miles of roadway are swept and approximately 1,650 catch basins are regularly cleaned to prevent sediment and debris from entering waterbodies.
-Standard operating procedures for maintenance are followed at town-owned facilities, including the following:
+Best practices are followed for winter road maintenance procedures and long-term maintenance of stormwater treatment infrastructure.
+Standard operating procedures for maintenance are followed at town-owned facilities, including the following locations:

 DPW has also recently developed a Stormwater Pollution Prevention Plan (SWPPP) for the facility at 5 Millbury Street.
 This document will be used to guide improvements to stormwater management on site and drive continued future maintenance: DPW SWPPP - Final (PDF)